Banate of Bosnia: Reign of Tvrtko

 Tvrtko, however, was only about fifteen years old at the time, so his father Vladislav governed as regent.
 Soon after his accession, Tvrtko traveled with his father throughout the realm, to settle relations with his vassals.
 Jelena Šubić, Tvrtko's mother, replaced Vladislav as regent upon his death in 1354.
 She immediately traveled to Hungary to obtain consent to Tvrtko's accession from King Louis I, his overlord.
-Following her return, Jelena held an assembly (stanak) in Mile, with mother and son confirming the possessions and privileges of the noblemen of "all of Bosnia, Donji Kraji, Zagorje, and the Hum land".
+Following her return, Jelena held an assembly (stanak) in Mile, with the mother and her son confirming the possessions and privileges of the noblemen of "all of Bosnia, Donji Kraji, Zagorje, and the Hum land".

 At the start of his personal rule the young Ban somehow considerably increased his power.
 Although he constantly emphasized his subordinance to the King, Tvrtko started regarding the loyalty of the Donji Kraji noblemen to Louis as treachery against himself.
 In 1363, a conflict broke out between the two men.
 By April, the Hungarian King had begun amassing an army An army led by Louis himself attacked Donji Kraji, where the nobility was divided in its loyalties between Tvrtko and Louis.
 A month later an army led by the Palatine of Hungary Nicholas Kont and the Archbishop of Esztergom Nicholas Apáti struck Usora.
 Vlatko Vukoslavić deserted to Louis and surrendered to him the important fortress of Ključ, but Vukac Hrvatinić succeeded in defending the Soko Grad fortress in the župa of Pliva, forcing the Hungarians to retreat.
 In Usora, the Srebrenik Fortress held out against a "massive attack" by the royal army, which suffered the embarrassment of losing the King's seal.
-The successful defense of Srebrenik marked Tvrtko's first victory against Hungarian king.
+The successful defense of Srebrenik marked Tvrtko's first victory against the Hungarian king.
 The unity of the local magnates waned as soon as the Hungarians were defeated, weakening Tvrtko's position and that of a united Bosnia.